ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 ## Authenticated Channels

-Application Service Providers and intermediaries should use authenticated channels to convey instructions and random tokens to Users.
+Application Service Providers and intermediaries should use authenticated channels to convey instructions and Unique Tokens to Users.
 Otherwise, an attacker in the middle could alter the instructions, potentially allowing the attacker to provision the service instead of the User.

 ## DNS Spoofing and DNSSEC Validation